prologic/dockerfiles/alert/README.md

 A little tiny shell-script driven Prometheus IRC notifications for alerts.

-This uses [msgbus](https://github.com/prologic/msgbus) to subscribe to alerts coming from Prometheus (*which has been configured to send alerts to msgbus*) and [irccat](https://github.com/prologic/irccat) to connect to and post on IRC.
+This uses [msgbus](https://github.com/prologic/msgbus) to subscribe to alerts coming from Prometheus (*which has been configured to send alerts to msgbus*), [jq](https://stedolan.github.io/jq/) to parse and extract the JSON payload and [irccat](https://github.com/prologic/irccat) to connect to and post on IRC.

 Configuration is via environment variables: